i8degrees/redstone-university/src/Part-I--Foundations/01_Input-Register/draft.md

-### Module 1: Speaking in 1s and 0s – The Input Register
+### Module 1: Speaking in 1s and 0s – The Input Interface

 ---

 #### Module Summary

 - **Narrative Beat:** Before we can build a computer, we need a way to talk to it.
-Our language will be binary, and our keyboard will be a set of simple levers.
+Our language will be binary, and our input interface will be a set of simple levers.
 - **Learning Goals:**
   - Understand binary as a system of on/off switches.
   - Build a physical interface to input binary numbers.
   - Strengthen binary intuition through practice.
 - **Lesson Overview:**
     - Lesson 1.1: The Theory – Why Computers Use Binary
-    - Lesson 1.2: The Lab – Building and Using Our 4-Bit Register
+    - Lesson 1.2: The Lab – Building and Using Our 4-Bit Input Interface
     - Lesson 1.3: Drills & Games – Strengthening Your Binary Intuition
     - Lesson 1.4: Module 1 Checkpoint
-- **Minecraft Artifact:** A working 4-bit input register (keyboard) for binary numbers.
+- **Minecraft Artifact:** A working 4-bit input interface for binary numbers.

 ---